todoroo/astrid/README.md

    To test the application, set up "Android Application".
 To run JUnit tests, set up "Android JUnit Tests".
    Settings should autofill for you, you should be able to open a new configuration and run it.
    If you run it in debug mode, see #2 above for getting adb to work in case it is finicky.
+4. When running unit tests: make sure to *close all JUnit windows* before running tests.
+JUnit/Eclipse/Android work together in a very, very janky way.
+You may get incorrect results if you do not close the window out before running tests.
+You have been warned.

 Contributors workflow
 ---------------